How Biofeedback Works

 Imagine having hands so sensitive to cold that each winter they would swell and split open, so that just grabbing a carton of milk out of the refrigerator makes them whiten and throb with pain.
 Then imagine learning to raise the temperature in your hands so that you could hold the carton of milk and do it without any pain.

-This is an example of what biofeedback training is attempting to accomplish for certain medical problems, such as
+This is an example of what biofeedback training is attempting to accomplish for certain medical problems.
+In this case the problem is

 low back pain,